mozilla-conduit/conduit-docs/phabricator-user.rst

 At this point you can click the "Submit" button at the bottom;
 however, this will leave the review open.
 You might want to do this if you have some preliminary comments and plan to give a more detailed review later.
-Usually you will want to use the "Add Action..." dropdown to signal a clear intent to the revision author and to communicate what they should do next.
+Usually, you will want to use the "Add Action..." dropdown to signal a clear intent to the revision author and to communicate what they should do next.
 These actions include:

 * **Accept Revision**: The diff is good as it is and can be landed, or at most requires small changes that do not need re-review.
 * **Request Changes**: The diff needs some changes before it can be landed.
 Specific change requests should be left as comments, as described above.
 * **Resign as Reviewer**: This indicates that you are not able to or do not wish to review this change.
 You will be removed from the reviewers list and hence will not get notifications of updates to